jgato/deploy-ocp4-with-baremetal-upi/README.md

 This tutorial aims to provide some of steps above automatically, but, keeping some manual work that keeps you about learning how to deploy OCP4 when you dont have automatic infrastructure provisioning.

 The tutorial is supported by [kvirt]([GitHub - karmab/kcli: Management tool for libvirt/aws/gcp/kubevirt/openstack/ovirt/vsphere/packet](https://github.com/karmab/kcli)) and the project [GitHub - karmab/kcli-openshift4-baremetal: deploy baremetal ipi using a dedicated vm](https://github.com/karmab/kcli-openshift4-baremetal).

-Basically, it takes this project with an specific plan to prepare the infrastructure to deploy OCP4 with UPI.
+Basically, it takes this project with an specific plan (that you will have in this repo) to prepare the infrastructure to deploy OCP4 with UPI.

 * Creates bootstrap, master and workers nodes and the need it network

 * Creates DNS and therefore all the nodes can resolve all the nodes

+* Creates the DHCP

 * Creates a PXE network to consume the ignition files created during a regular OCP4 installation

+You are responsible to:

+* Create HTTP and PXE Server

+* Some config tuning

+This example will create the VMs using libvirt and kcli.
+This should work in a laptop, or any other server, because we are virtualizing resources need it.

 ## Installing kcli

 Just follow instructions [Here](https://kcli.readthedocs.io/en/latest/#installation)

+## Prepare the kcli plan and lab

+* Clone the kcli plan [GitHub - karmab/kcli-openshift4-baremetal: deploy baremetal ipi using a dedicated vm](https://github.com/karmab/kcli-openshift4-baremetal)

+* By the time, checkout the jgato branch

+* Copy kcli_plan.yml and lab-jgato.yml from this repo there

+We will use that branch with my modified files from this repo.

 ## Creating the infrastructure